JiriSlof/KnowledgeBase/MS Exchange Server.md

     - Exchange Server Enterprise CAL with Services with active SA includes the rights to Data Loss Prevention and Exchange Online Protection.

 > [!IMPORTANT]
-> - *Exchange Server Enterprise CAL can be assigned only for users or devices *
+> - *Standard or Enterprise CALs can be used with either Standard or Enterprise Server editions*
 > - *Choose the Server license based on the required scalability and the CALs based on the required functionality.*

 > [!WARNING]
-> *Exchange Server Enterprise CAL can be added only to user / device with assigned Exchange Server Standard CALs*
+> - *Exchange Server Enterprise CAL can be added only to user / device with assigned Exchange Server Standard CALs.*

 #### *Client Acess License (CAL) feature reference*: